wevbarker/supplemental_material/README.md

-## Supplemental material
+## Supplemental material to arXiv:2006.03581v1 (preprint only)
 ---
-This material may not be complete.
+Click on `supplemental_materials.pdf` to view or download.